fcanela/bernard/README.md

 Yes, Robert C. Martin would slap me with a large trout for this.
 The number of things that I could do better in each code line I write haunts me daily.
 Unfortunately I have limited time resources.
 Feel free to open a pull request if you see something that could be better.

+### Who draw the Saint Bernard?

+I borrowed it from Landis Blair blog, which had copyleft license.

 [npmsemver-image]: https://img.shields.io/badge/version-0.0.0-orange.svg
 [npmsemver-url]: https://github.com/fcanela/bernard